 That was the answer to Israel of His promise, and it should be the answer for us.
 Remember, that is the number one pattern for us.
 And they made it.

 Let us look at an interesting one in Malachi 3.
 I will tell you, you can thank Him for His faithfulness when you understand this verse.
-You might recall that last Sabbath Darryl said that Malachi is an end-time book, and it is.
 Now consider this end-time book written to you!

 Malachi 3:6 For I am the LORD, I change not; therefore you sons of Jacob are not consumed.